 If you answered yes to most or all of the questions

 You're probably ready to make the lifestyle changes that'll support permanent weight loss.
 Forge ahead with a healthy diet and regular physical activity — starting today!

 If you think you need help, consult a dietitian or enroll in a reputable weight-loss program.
 If you have a significant amount of weight to lose, you might benefit from medically supervised weight loss with a team of health professionals — such as a dietitian, a therapist or an obesity specialist.

-Did you answer no to more than one of the questions?
+If you answered no to more than one of the questions

 Ready, set, go